prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 That's where <a href="https://bitcoin.org/en/">bitcoin</a> comes in.

-At the heart of bitcoi]n, there is a mathematical problem.
+At the heart of bitcoin, there is a mathematical problem.
 Miners solve these problems.

 Every time a solution to the problem is solved, the reward is given as a bitcoin.